jakey-wan-kenobi/yay/README.md

 Second, Slack bots are relatively new, and there isn't a ton of information out there on how to build them.
 The more the merrier.

-Third, the business risk of exposing the code is, in our case, fairly minimal.
-Nothing sensitive is contained in the repo (nor should it ever be).
+Third, the business risk of exposing code is, in our case, fairly minimal.
+Nothing sensitive is contained in the repo (nor should it ever be, really—even private Github repos should not be considered secure).
 We don't actually store any sensitive data anywhere, really.
 We believe it's safe to assume that anything done on a server can pretty much be exposed by the client—thinking your code is secure because it's in a repo is

 #### Table of Contents